Why A Family Cargo Bike Is The Best Purchase You Can Make This Year

 Cargo bikes usually accommodate a larger age range for their passengers, allowing you to transport babies, kids, and adults, therefore extending the life of your bike longer than a bike trailer or baby seat.

-Why should you get a cargo bike for your family with little kids (0-7)?
+Why you should get a cargo bike for your family with little kids (ages 0-7)

 The bike is great for families who are trying to reduce their carbon footprint too!
 We’ve hauled kids, adults, groceries, backpacks, and a dog in our cargo bike.